Preventing Radio Fingerprinting through Low-Power Jamming: Introduction

-{\bf Contribution.} This work presents \sol, a novel approach to improving privacy in wireless communications by using controlled, low-power friendly jamming. \sol\ uses jamming to alter the perception of the features of an RF device at the receiver and sanitize radio fingerprints, thus preventing adversaries from identifying specific devices based on their unique transmission characteristics.
+{\bf Contribution.} This work presents \sol, a novel approach to improving privacy in wireless communications by using a controlled, low-power jammer. \sol\ uses jamming to alter the perception of the features of an RF device at the receiver and sanitize radio fingerprints, thus preventing adversaries from identifying specific devices based on their unique transmission characteristics.
 As additional distinctive characteristics, \sol\ does not require synchronization nor coordination with the device to be protected, emerging as a general-purpose and non-invasive approach to enhance devices' anonymity on the wireless channel.
-The contribution of this work is manifold: (i) we propose \sol, a low-power jamming technique that introduces controlled interference to obfuscate RF fingerprints without affecting the quality of the legitimate communication link; (ii) we define and employ two metrics, namely k-anonymity and T-anonymity, to quantify the effectiveness of our solution, ensuring that legitimate transmitters are indistinguishable among a set of other devices while achieving similar \ac{BER} of the unjammed communication link; (iii) we establish a defense strategy model demonstrating the efficacy of \sol\ against attackers using state-of-the-art machine learning classifiers, i.e., \acp{CNN} and autoencoders; finally, (iv) our experiments validate the effectiveness of the proposed sanitization technique across different communication links (wired and wireless), showing its capability to prevent identification while maintaining data integrity.
+The contribution of this work is manifold: (i) we propose \sol, a low-power jamming technique that introduces controlled interference to obfuscate RF fingerprints without affecting the quality of the legitimate communication link; (ii) we define and employ two metrics, namely k-anonymity and T-anonymity, to quantify the effectiveness of our solution, ensuring that legitimate transmitters are indistinguishable among a set of other devices while achieving similar \ac{BER} of the unjammed communication link; (iii) we establish a defense strategy model demonstrating the efficacy of \sol\ against attackers using state-of-the-art machine learning classifiers, i.e., \acp{CNN} and autoencoders; (iv) our experiments validate the effectiveness of the proposed sanitization technique across different communication links (wired and wireless), showing its capability to prevent identification while maintaining data integrity; and finally; (v) through real-world experiments, we demonstrate that, as opposed to k-anonymity, T-anonymity is preserved also when the adversary has the possibility to re-train the classifier with data obfuscated by \sol.